Take Advantage of Our Dental Promo!

-Large-scale plaque buildup is a haven for harmful bacteria that contribute to periodontal disease.
-Root planing and scaling “deep cleans” the target area from the gums down to the roots, a scraper or ultrasonic tool is used to remove harmful agents and stop the progression of gum disease.
+Scaling “deep cleans” the target area from the gums down to the roots—a scraper or ultrasonic tool is used to remove harmful agents and stop the progression of gum disease.
 Scaling is relatively painless, but local anesthesia may be administered to your cat or dog.

 Depending on the severity of the periodontal disease, scaling may be a component of a larger treatment plan that includes oral surgery.
 Flossing and brushing your pet’s teeth is a good way to continue good daily oral health practices after the recovery period ends.

 Southwoods Animal Hosptial offers complete oral health services including:

 - Annual dental cleaning